 Survey Finds Increased Approval Rating for Seattle Police Department

-SEATTLE – As part of the consent decree between the Justice Department and the city of Seattle, a scientific poll conducted by national polling firm Anzalone Liszt Grove Research was filed today with the U.S. District Court for the Western District of Washington.
-The poll, which was commissioned by the federal monitor with input from the parties, measures community attitudes towards the Seattle Police Department (SPD) and found that SPD’s performance ratings continue to improve.
+As part of the consent decree between the Justice Department and the city of Seattle, a scientific poll conducted by national polling firm Anzalone Liszt Grove Research was filed today with the U.S. District Court for the Western District of Washington.
+The poll, which was commissioned by the federal monitor, measures community attitudes towards the Seattle Police Department (SPD) and found that SPD’s performance ratings continue to improve.

 “Constitutional, community-oriented policing strengthens public trust,” said Principal Deputy Assistant Attorney General Vanita Gupta, head of the Justice Department’s Civil Rights Division.
 “The encouraging signs of improved community-police relations in Seattle, including in communities of color, show what can happen when residents and officers engage in the tough, vital work of rebuilding trust and solving problems.
 We look forward to working with Seattle as it continues to implement police reform and enhance public trust.”